Alternative title: TB, Tuberculosis

 The BCG vaccine does not prevent someone being infected with the bacteria that causes TB, but it prevents the development of the disease.
 It is specifically designed to prevent TB in children and can be given from birth onwards.
 The World Health Organization currently recommends a single lifetime dose.

 The BCG vaccine should be administered made 4-6 weeks prior to departure to give enough time for the vaccine to be effective.

-Note: there is currently a worldwide shortage of BCG vaccine.
+Note: there is currently a worldwide shortage of BCG vaccine so stock is limited

 Materials in this section are updated as new information and vaccines become available.
 The Melbourne Vaccine Education Centre (MVEC) staff regularly reviews materials for accuracy.